swaruplabUCI/DSAD_Spatial_Miyoshi_Morabito_2024/README.md

 ## TODO:

-* Clean up all un-used code
+* Clean up all notebooks
+* Remove all unused code
 * Provide basic comments in all scripts
 * In each README section, write a short para or few sentences about the analysis.